Aggie-Web-Developers/awd-website/.github/pull_request_template.md

 #### Notes for Reviewer (@cdconn00)

-> *Please update this PR information accordingly.
-We'll use this as part of our release notes in monthly communications.*
+> *Please describe any thing your reviewer may need to consider when reviewing this PR.*
 >
-> *Please target your PR to 'master' branch.
-Released documents are in `live` branch.*
+> *Please target your PR to `develop` branch.
+If your PR is a hotfix, it may need to be targeted to `main`.
+Ask your PM if you are unsure.*
 >
 > _(DELETE THIS PARAGRAPH AFTER READING)_